 Description:

 This screen is used to set new category of an item in inventory.
+How to create Store?

 Functional Information

 To set new category user will enter the description of the category, then select the store from the Drop-Down and press Save button then the code will be auto-generated.